Nina Dobrev Recently Celebrated Her Birthday And Then Chopped Off Her Hair

 After celebrating her 28th birthday and attending the Instyle’s Golden Globes afterparty, Nina decided to chop off her signature hair style and shock her fans and followers with something new.

-US Weekly– who described the long hair of Nina Dobrev as one of the most “enviable heads of long hair in Hollywood” – reported The Vampire Diaries star has chopped off her signature hair style.
+Us Weekly– who described the long hair of Nina Dobrev as one of the most “enviable heads of long hair in Hollywood” – reported that The Vampire Diaries star has chopped off her signature hair style.
 Now, Nina is walking around with a bob style hair cut that just skims her shoulders.

 Nina Dobrev, who has been sporting a long hair style since her days on DeGrassi, revealed her shoulder-length hair style during the London premiere of xXx: Return of Xander Cage on January 10.